Saturday, August 3, 2019

 Paul describes in formulaic terms the characteristics of the former faithless life and exhorts the believer not to act like that.
 In Paul's letters the list of depravities as descriptive of the life before faith is a common addition.
 It would be a bit much to assume that every person who was not a Christian practiced these five vices.
 That is hardly the point.
 Of course, there were righteous Jews and monogamous Greeks.
 However, sweeping with a broad brush does have its rhetorical effect.
 It is probable that in Paul's day, as in ours, sex saturated the culture.
 Sins of the body do not change in the passage of centuries.
 More specifically, some mystery religions swept the participant up in passions of sexual frenzy.
 These would have no place in Christian worship, and therefore Paul specifies the sexual excesses.[10]

-Seventh, wrath (θυμόν) refers to the emotion that wells up within, often expressing itself as anger.
-We find it in Galatians 5:20, Romans 2:8, II Corinthians 12:20, and Ephesians 4:31.
+Seventh, wrath (θυμν) refers to the emotion that wells up within, often expressing itself as anger.
+We find it in Gal 5:20, Rom 2:8, II Cor 12:20, and Eph 4:31.

-Tenth, abusive language (αἰσχρολογίαν) from your mouth, a word that occurs only here in Paul, suggests filthy and obscene talk.
+Tenth, abusive language σχρολογαν) from your mouth, a word that occurs only here in Paul, suggests filthy and obscene talk.

-9 Do not lie (ψεύδεσθε) to one another, seeing that you have stripped off the old self with its practices.
-Paul urges them not to lie to each other.
+Paul wishes the community of Christians to be gentle and truthful with each other.
+The errors of the past suggest the obligations of the present, the typical Pauline way of contrasting "then" and "now."
+Paul urges them not to lie (ψεδεσθε) to each other.
 In other uses by Paul, he tells the recipients of his letters that he is not lying to them.
 He is not deceiving them.
-This was a practice of the old self, and now.
+This was a practice of the old self which he contrasts with now.
 Paul uses the imagery of putting on the new life as if a set of new clothes.
-This is a common theme in Pauling writings.
-Thus, he can urge his readers to put away their former lives and clothe themselves with the new self (Ephesians 4:24).
+This is a common theme in Paulinewritings.
+Thus, he can urge his readers to put away their former lives and clothe themselves with the new self (Eph 4:24).
 No doubt in Paul's age, as in ours, distinctive dress codes differentiated one group from another, and so stripping down and wearing something new was a powerful metaphor of the effective change of faith.
 Paul is urging them to act upon their baptismal confession.
 "Old nature" and "new nature" are collective terms.
 There is an old order of existence with its own habits, inclination, goals, but he calls them to a new humanity that is alive to God.
-Paul may base this new teaching upon early catechal instruction.
-Having stripped off the old self, you 10 have clothed yourselves with the new self.
-"New nature" is not Christ but is the regenerate person formed after Christ.
-The new self is being renewed in knowledge according to the image of its creator.
-Paul refers to Genesis 1:26.
-We find a similar view in Ephesians 4:24, the new self arises according to the likeness of God in true righteousness and holiness.
-With Christ, transformation of mind and body, inner motivation and outer expression, is the objective, a transformation that includes renewal in the likeness and image of God that derives from creation.
+Paul may base this new teaching upon early instruction or catechisms.
+Having stripped off the old self, they clothe themselves with the regenerate, using the language of Gen 1:26, renewed in knowledge as the person formed in the image of the creator.
+Eph 4:24 expresses a similar view, where the new self arises according to the likeness of God in true righteousness and holiness.
+With Christ, transformation of mind and body, inner motivation and outer expression, is the objective, a transformation that includes renewal in the likeness and image of God that derives from the image and language of the creationstory in Genesis.
 Hence, in Christ, we become the people God intended us to be.
 Irenaeus, basing his argument on 3:9-10, distinguished between Christ as original and Adam as copy, while also interpreting likeness as linking the copy to the original.
-As Adam the copy was related to the original, the divine likeness acquired the meaning of a destiny, or goal, which one achieve by way of assimilation to the original in the process of moral striving.[10]
-The image of the second Adam that all are meant to bear is that of the creator in the sense of Genesis 1:26, after which we are now to be renewed or refashioned.
-This includes righteousness, the basis of for which now is the manifestation of new and incorruptible life in the resurrection of Jesus.
-The point is that our acceptance into the filial relation of Jesus to the Father fulfills the purpose of God for humanity at creation.[11]
-However, only the ecstatic structure of faith enables Paul to suggest the renewal after the pattern of Christ in which our destiny to be the image of God becomes clear, as we find here.[12]
-Reformation teaching on the divine likeness of our first parents included the idea of an original righteousness, but added that we are to see in renewal through Jesus Christ a restoration of this original relationship with God.
-In contrast, it gave less prominence to the line of thinking in Irenaeus that viewed the incarnation as a fulfillment transcending our first weakness.
-The stronger the emphasis on our original perfection, the deeper was the fall from it through sin.[13]
-We cannot find support in scripture for the view that our first parents possessed perfect knowledge and holiness.
-One should not infer such a conclusion based on this passage.[14]
-11 In that renewal there is no longer Greek and Jew, circumcised and uncircumcised, barbarian (barbaros).
-To the Greek, everyone who was not a Greek was a barbarian, those who spoke an unintelligible language.
-It was an epithet of cultural inferiority.
-Scythian (Skuqhas) likewise, to the citizens of Colossae, the term "Scythian" was not complimentary.
-Further, Scythians are the lowest type of barbarian savages.
-The Scythians were an ancient nomadic people who lived in a region of southeastern Europe and Asia.
-Of course, when focused upon renewal of humanity after the image of God, there is not slave and free.
-Paul offers the usual pairs of Greek and Jew, circumcised and uncircumcised, slave and free.
-However, in this list Paul adds "barbarian" and "Scythian."
-Christ has obliterated these distinctions.
-In the new order, the old distinctions pass away.
-Paul is very specific: the new life in Christ breaks down all cultural and social barriers.
-Rather, Christ is all and in all!
-We learn that in this new condition, Paul does away with all barriers and rejects division into groups.
-The outsider becomes part of the new community, for Christ assumes priority over all distinctions and separations.
-The challenge for the reader today is to consider whom Paul might add to this list.
-The reader of Paul will see a similarity with Galatians 3:27-28.
-Here, the emphasis is upon stripping off the old self with its evil ways and clothing oneself with the new self and its holy ways.
+As Adam the copy was related to the original, the divine likeness acquired the meaning of a destiny, or goal, which one achieve by way of assimilation to the original in the process of moral striving.[12]
+The image of the second Adam that all are meant to bear is that of the creator in the sense of Gen 1:26, after which we are now to be renewed or refashioned.
+This includes righteousness, the basis for which is the manifestation of new and incorruptible life in the resurrection of Jesus.
+The point is that our acceptance into the filial relation of Jesus to the Father fulfills the purpose of God for humanity at creation.[13]
+However, only the ecstatic structure of faith enables Paul to suggest the renewal after the pattern of Christ in which our destiny to be the image of God becomes clear, as we find here.[14]

 Rejecting such social divisions as having ultimate significance makes an important philosophical statement as well.
 I want to invite you to consider an analogy.
 Our experience of the beautiful transcends social groupings.
 Regardless of the color of skin, religious group, economic class, or gender, we have an eye for beauty.
 In fact, we have an eye for beauty in the formation of rocks, trees, animals, or the beach.
 Our experience of the good, moral, or ethical transcends our social divisions.
 This means that evil does not reside in a race, a religion, or an economic class.
 We cannot deal with evil by projecting the actuality of evil upon a group different from our group.
 We can only deal with evil when we realize how close it is to us.
 It resides in our hearts.
 This means that the true does not reside in any social, religious, or economic group.
 In fact, truth may appear in surprising ways and places.
 Of course, for the Christian, Christ is the truth (John 14:6).
 A proper reading of scripture, in line with the tradition of the church, will bring us to an encounter with truth.
-Some religions at particular historical moments will have a clearer grasp of truth than does the church in the same historical moment.
+Some religions at historical moments will have a clearer grasp of truth than does the church in the same historical moment.
 In fact, secularity will have a grasp of some portions of truth in ways the church will need to learn.
 If Christ is all and in all, then this means Christ transcends arbitrary human divisions.
 Such openness to beauty, goodness, and truth takes us beyond cultural and economic division.
 It takes us beyond political ideology.
 The way many people approach the tribe of their political ideology embeds them firmly in a closed circle of “us” and casts evil and the lie upon “them.”
 Paul is inviting us to consider a grand vision that takes us beyond the simple us vs. them and participate in the universal human concern for beauty, goodness, and truth.

 [1] Andrew Lincoln

-[3] Pannenberg, Systematic Theology,
+[4] (Pannenberg, Systematic Theology, 1998, 1991)

 [7] (Hauck, TDNT, Volume III, 429)